-I am still at the binging Netflix stage of my summer- I just finished Stranger Things- but I am starting to think about the school year, and I am starting with the fun stuff, back to school clothes.
-Last year I made a back to school style guide for preschool teachers, and it was a massive hit, so I decided to put together another for new teachers or teachers like me who need to get some new teacher clothes this summer for back to school.
+I have been so busy this summer.
+I have traveled to different states to speak about STEM, early literacy, and behavior management as well as I hosted my first professional development workshops.
+You can check them out here.
+That said, I am starting to think about the school year, and I am starting with the fun stuff, back-to-school clothes.
+In 2018 I made a back-to-school style guide for preschool teachers, and it was a massive hit, so I decided to put together another for new teachers or teachers like me who need to get some new teacher clothes this summer for back-to-school.

 As an affiliate, I get commissions for purchases made through links in this post.